planetlabs/qgis-planet-plugin/README.rst

   Documentation will be built in the `docs` folder and added to the resulting zip file.
 It includes dependencies as well, but it will not download them, so the `setup` task has to be run before packaging.

+- NixOS users will find a flake in the root of the repository, which can be used to create a development shell with all dependencies installed.
+To use it, run:

+    nix develop

+  This will set up a development environment with all necessary dependencies for the plugin.